 Get a good basic tool kit (hammer, knife, screwdriver, etc.).
 Ensure you have tarps, duct tape and fire extinguishers.
 Consider other items like a bike pump and a crank cellphone charger/flashlight/radio.
-Think about what would you need if the power was out for days or weeks?
-Think about people powered options for making basic repairs.
+Think about what you would need if the power was out for days, weeks or even months?
+Think about people powered option for making basic repairs.

-Consider firearms.
-Emergency services such as the police will likely be overwhelmed and difficult to reach.
 If you obtain a firearm, get proper training to use and maintain it.
-Consider other options such as pepper spray if you don't feel confident with a firearm or they are prohibited in your area, consider other options such as pepper spray, but be aware that those causing trouble will likely be armed.
+Consider other options such as pepper spray if you don't feel confident with a firearm or they are prohibited in your area.

-Establish good relations with neighbors before emergency situations hit, so you know someone has your back.
+Establish good relations with neighbors before emergency situations, so you know someone has your back.
 (And you have theirs.)
 Community is how we have survived for tens of thousands of years.
 Build your community.

-It is possible a household generator would still function after a small EMP, so having the generator and some extra gas could allow you to have limited power while the grid is repaired.
+It is possible a household generator would still function after a small EMP, so having the generator and some extra gas, or propane, could allow you to have limited power while the grid is repaired.
 This would be useful in storms also.
 A solar USB charger can keep devices that survived the blast running without grid electricity.
 This assumes you store the electronic devices in an EMP protected location.

-Be prepared for toilets to stop functioning.
+No power – no water pumps = no flush toilets.
 You can use waste bags that fit into a conventional toilet, or a dedicated emergency toilet.
 See “DIY Portable Toilet, Plus Tips to Get Rid of Smells” for detailed emergency loo tips.
-Consider a gravity fed solar shower, and make sure you have a clean source of water for hand washing.
-Solar ovens can do double duty, cooking food and sterilizing water.

 This post was written by August Neverman IV.
-August is the Chief Information Officer and Information Security Officer of Brown County.
-He's served on several emergency preparedness teams during his tenure at a local hospital, as well as undergoing emergency response training during his time with the Air National Guard.
+August served on several emergency preparedness teams during his tenure at Brown County, at a 13 hospital system, as well as undergoing emergency response training during his time with the Air National Guard.